 Approval Ratings and Midterms

-Midterm elections happen exactly two years after each presidential election and almost always pose a serious challenge for the party in the White House.
+But even before the president can even consider being re-elected, the U.S. has midterm elections.
+The midterms happen exactly two years after each presidential election and almost always pose a serious challenge for the party in the White House.
 The president's political party has lost seats in the House of Representatives in all but two midterm elections since World War II (exceptions were Bill Clinton in 1998 and George W. Bush in 2002).
 What's interesting is that the severity of the midterm losses appears to be directly related to the popularity of the president.

 Gallup reported in 2010 that when postwar presidents had approval ratings of 50 percent or above at the time of a midterm election, their party only lost an average of 14 seats in the House.
-But if they had an approval rating of 49 percent or lower, the average loss was 36 seats.
+But if the president had an approval rating of 49 percent or lower, the average loss was 36 seats.
 (Using more recent data from 1970-2014, Bloomberg put the average loss at 33 seats for presidents with approval ratings under 50 percent.)

-There have been some exceptions, however — Ronald Reagan had an approval rating of 63 percent in 1986 and his party still lost five seats in the midterms.
+There have been some exceptions, however: Ronald Reagan had an approval rating of 63 percent in 1986 and his party still lost five seats in the midterms.
 On the other side of the aisle, John F. Kennedy had a 61 percent approval rating in 1962 and lost four seats.

 The connection between presidential job-approval and midterm elections is particularly strong during the first midterm election after a new president takes the White House.
 Pundits see those first midterms largely as a referendum on the president's job performance.